Information Security at Hive

 Information Security Statement

 Information is at the heart of our business, and any threat to its confidentiality, integrity, or availability is a direct threat to our business.
-Information security applies to, and is the responsibility of, all staff.
-The Management Team is fully supportive of the need for, and enforcement of, information security policies, procedures and Hive’s ISMS.
+Information security concepts apply to, and are the responsibility of, all our employees.
+Hive’s Senior Leadership Team is fully supportive of the need for, and enforcement of, information security policies, procedures and Hive’s ISMS.
 The Information Security & Compliance Manager is responsible for the management and maintenance of the ISMS.

-The Information Security Manual will help you understand your role in delivering this aspect of our business’s risk management activities.
-It will also help us continually improve the security of our information.
+The Information Security Manual will help you understand your role in delivering this aspect of our organisations risk management activities.
+It will also help us continually improve the security of our information assets.

-If there is anything you do not understand, please speak with the Information Security & Compliance Manager who will be able to advise you.
+If there is anything within this policy you do not understand, please speak with the Information Security & Compliance Manager who will be able to advise you.

 John Ryder – CEO & Founder